And then there were seven. Doing the job of 25.

 Better Luck Tomorrow was big enough to fuel the career launches of stars John Cho and Sung Kang, and of director Lin, who has now directed five Fast & Furious films, including the upcoming F9, and will reportedly direct the following two Fast films, which will close out the series.
 MTV Films sent a signed Better Luck Tomorrow DVD to Rotten Tomatoes as thanks.
 Years later, Paul was in Los Angeles covering a film festival press line, with Lin in attendance.
 When Paul introduced himself as originally part of RT, he recalls Lin saying, “Thank you so much because you guys made such a big difference for our movie back then!”

 2003 would also be the last year of everyone working under the same roof.
 Rotten Tomatoes was not the first company Patrick and Stephen had founded together, and it would not be their last.
 Patrick had never been to China and was especially interested in exploring business opportunities within the fast-growing economy.
-Into the Badlands’ star Daniel Wu, a friend through their Wushu group connection, had become a lead movie star, so there were possible creative collaborations there, as well.
+Into the Badlands’ star Daniel Wu had become a lead movie star in the country, so there were possible creative collaborations there, as well.
 Meanwhile, others were approaching their thirties and looking to start families.
 The feeling was that maybe it was time to move on.
 And that meant taking outside offers of purchasing Rotten Tomatoes seriously.

 After chatter and negotiations with other entertainment sites (most of them gone now) and tech giants, the decision was to go with IGN.
 The three co-founders accepted their offer and the deal was signed in June 2004.
 The independent startup days of Rotten Tomatoes had ended.